 AI data centers consume far more fiber than legacy designs

 Tom's Hardware reports that rapid AI data center build-outs are outpacing optical-fiber supply, with major Chinese manufacturers booking orders into early 2027 and delivery cycles stretched from weeks to months.
 The outlet cites CRU data showing data center fiber demand grew about 76% year-on-year in 2025 and projects the segment will represent 30% of global fiber demand by 2027, up from below 5% in 2024.
 Tom's Hardware also cites industry reporting that new optical-fiber preform capacity typically requires 18 to 24 months to bring online.
-Industry context: this magnified fiber intensity, reported by Rahul Puri and others as roughly 36 times the fiber per rack versus traditional CPU server deployments, creates a multi-year supply timing mismatch for AI infrastructure.
+This magnified fiber intensity, reported by Rahul Puri and others as roughly 36 times the fiber per rack versus traditional CPU server deployments, creates a multi-year supply timing mismatch for AI infrastructure.

 What happened